codertheashish/Qr-Code/README.md

-# Qr_code
-A simple Python-based QR Code Generator that lets you paste any link directly into the terminal and instantly generates a QR image.
-It supports Google Drive links, websites, images, and more.
-The tool is lightweight, fast, and saves the output as generated_qr.png, making it ideal for quick sharing and projects.

----

 # 📷 QR Code Generator (Python)

 A simple and fast Python-based QR Code generator where you can paste any link directly into the terminal, and it automatically generate a QR image for you.

----

 ## 🚀 Features